Course Outline

 Building, Configuring, and Adding a Custom Application for Government Use

-Troubleshooting Build Failures in Government Applications
+Troubleshooting Build Failures in Government Development Environments

-Fixing Common Cross-Compilation Issues for Government Projects
+Fixing Common Cross-Compilation Issues for Government Applications

 Customizing the Build with Layers for Government Requirements